This is a beautiful display. Complex in its simplicity.

-I used the phrase: ‘Every suitcase tells a story’ as the theme for this display.
+I used the phrase: ‘Every suitcase tells a story’ as the sub-theme for this display.

-All refugees face obstacles and I use black netting to symbolize it.
-To represent all the refugees from all over the world in any kind of situation, I use the same image over and over because in spite of our differences we are all more or less the same in our wishes and dreams: a
+All refugees face huge obstacles and I used black netting to symbolize being caught up in the maelstrom of displacement.
+To represent all refugees from all over the world in any kind of situation, I used the same image over and over because in spite of our differences we are the same in our wishes and dreams, not only for ourselves but even more so for our children: a

-Not only the people who escape war, drought, famine and disasters are refugees but also those who try to escape abuse and violence at home or in their environment can be considered as such.
+Not only the people who escape war, drought, famine and disasters are refugees but also those who try to escape abuse and violence at home.

 What you need:

 - Couple of old suitcases (Op shop – family – friends/colleagues)

 - Silver wrapping paper or illuminating wrapping paper